 Shelf life of spores: The spores of each fungal isolate were evaluated for shelf-life in four additives with dry powder of spores as control at room temperature for 150 days.
-The spore count of Aspergillus awamori, Trichoderma viride, Trichoderma longibrachiatum, Drechslera halodes, Eupenicillium crustaceum and Paecilomyces variotii showed that glycerol was found to be the most suitable additive among all the four additives and showed maximum count of spores in 150 days and hence longer shelf-life of spores.
-The effectiveness of microbial inoculants mainly depends on the type than the initial stage.
+The spore count of Aspergillus awamori, Trichoderma Trichoderma viride. longibrachiatum.
+Drechslera halodes, Eupenicillium crustaceum and Paecilomyces variotii showed that glycerol was found to be the most suitable additive among all the four additives and showed maximum count of spores in 150 days and hence longer shelf-life of spores.
+The effectiveness of microbial inoculants mainly depends on the type of formulation and the delivery technology than the initial stage.
 Fold increase in sporulation varied from 110 to 118 and the maximum increase in spore count was observed with Paecilomyces variotii followed by Eupenicillium crustaceum and Drechslera halodes.
 In general, it was observed that all the selected fungal strains were able to produce spores in sufficient quantity as required for rapid degradation of various agro-residues.
-On the fourth day in surface culture inoculation, Aspergillus awamorii showed a spore formation of 5.70± 0.20 x 108 per ml of suspension [2].
+On the fourth day in surface culture inoculation, Aspergillus awamorii showed a spore formation of $5.70\pm 0.20 \times 10^8$ per ml of suspension [2].
+Another study conducted by [14] showed that Trichoderma viride yielded 3 x 10^{18} spores per ml of suspension on paddy as a substrate at the seventh day of inoculation.